gehoumi/terraform-google-ciscoasav-vm/modules/secrets/README.md

 ## Usage

-Basic usage of this module is as follows:
+Basic usage of this submodule is as follows:

 ```hcl
 module "admin_password" {